Pharmacy (MS or PhD)

 Materials to send to Admissions

-- Your official GRE scores from Educational Testing Service (On the GRE, the Pharmacy departmental code is 0613).
+- Your official GRE scores from Educational Testing Service.

 - Once recommended for admission, international students must send a Financial Statement.